-Many Wal-Mart Supercenters (and possibly other grocery stores) have water machines by which customers can fill or refill one-gallon water jugs for $0.37 each.
+Many Wal-Mart Supercenters (and possibly other grocery stores) have water machines by which customers can fill or refill one-gallon water jugs for (as of early 2010) $0.37 each.

-The company responsible for maintaining the machines pictured at left is Glacier.
+The company responsible for maintaining the machines shown here is Glacier.

 We have also seen machines in Supercenters with the brand name Culligan.